onur-zengin/python-cisco-iosxr/README.md

    __NetSNMP__

    The code has been tested with NetSNMP rel 5.4.3.
-    MIB translation must be enabled in the snmp.conf file (This is due to the output formatting of NetSNMP with and without MIB translation enabled.
-And does not mean vendor MIBs have to be loaded on the local machine).
+    MIB translation __MUST__ be enabled in the `snmp.conf` file.
+This is due to the differences in output formatting of NetSNMP with and without MIB translation enabled.
+The program does __NOT__ require the vendor MIB files to operate.

 #__3.
 CONFIGURATION__

-   The program can optionally be run with a configuration file (`pniMonitor.conf`) that resides inside the same folder.
+   The program can optionally be run with a configuration file (`pniMonitor.conf`) that resides inside the same
-    If started without a configuration file or with any or all of the configuration lines missing or commented out, the program will apply its default configuration settings to the missing parameter(s) and continue.
+    directory with the Python file.
+If the program is started without a configuration file or with any or all of the configuration lines missing or commented out, it will then apply its default configuration settings for the missing parameter(s) and continue running.

   __3.1.
 STARTUP CONFIGURATION__

+  The following parameters MUST be

   __inventory_file=[`<filename>`(_default_:`inventory.txt`)]__